My Prodigiously Convoluted Yet Miraculously Productive Low-Tech Writing Process — Part 2 — With a Few Modest Writing Secrets

 The Neo has a word count feature, so you can know when you’ve met your daily quota and go drinking (or, in my case, since I no longer drink, go swimming, play golf, ski, or climb a mountain).
 It has a built-in thesaurus, but it’s primitive; the few times I’ve tried to use it, the poor little thing hasn’t understood the word I was trying to find synonyms for; you’re better off sticking with a paperback dictionary and thesaurus.
 Finally, when you’ve finished a piece and want to put it on your computer to edit, lay out, or publish it, all you do is plug it into the computer’s USB port, and the Neo acts like a keyboard, “typing” your words into the computer at about 200 words per minute, or, for those of us old enough to remember, at the speed of a really fast computer modem.
 (Whenever I see the words unfurl across the screen, it pleasantly reminds me of my youth, with computers and BBSes.)

 I love this device, but I’m not going to do a review of all of its features here.
-If you want a full review, read this blog entry, or, to see it in action, watch this video or this one, and contact Joe Van Cleave or Cheyanne with your questions.
+Check out this video or this one, and contact Joe Van Cleave or Cheyanne with your questions.
 I think it’s wonderful that they’ve found the time to create videos about their Neos; unfortunately, I’m too busy writing.

 As far as technology goes that will enable you to simply get the words written, the Alphasmart Neo or Neo2 is the novelist’s missing link.